 To get into medical school, you explained why you wanted to be a physician.
 Now that you're an M.D./D.O., you need to show them you've got what it takes to be a valuable addition to a medical team.
 To that end, your personal statement should give the residency committee a taste of what you're all about, and make them want more.

 Easier said than done?
 Here are four critical pieces of a residency personal statement to get you started.

-For information on how Accepted.com can help you, please see our Residency & Fellowship consulting and application services.
+For information on how Accepted.com can help you, please see our residency & fellowship consulting and application services.